sciZer0/7/v/README.md

 <p>&nbsp</p>

-*Additionally, I have a lot of other ideas — incl. ideas about stablecoins, exchanges, bridges and tokenized code (tokenized commits).*
+*Additionally, I have a lot of other ideas — incl. ideas about stablecoins, exchanges, bridges and tokenized commits (tokenized code).*
 <p>&nbsp</p>